Sweet Mouth Joy

 Step 5: In a separate bowl, gently coat the raspberries with 2 tablespoon of plain flour.

-Step 6: Sieve the rest of the plain flour and the baking powder into the egg mixture and gently stir until combined.
+Step 6: Sieve the rest of the plain flour and the baking powder into the egg mixture, add the salt and gently stir until combined.

 Step 7: Fold in the flour-coated raspberries.